datopian/playbook/issues-tasks/README.md

 *This section is optional.
 It is where you provide further analysis of the problem and analyze potential solutions, ending with a recommendation and tasks (the tasks are usually moved out into the tasks section above)*
 ```

-All issues must be properly labelled:
+All issues must be properly labelled and added to the relevant milestone:

 * Support issues must have a support label (indicating their support package).
 * All client related issues must have a client label (all colored #800080).